DazaiHyena/Hy3na/index.md

 Featured in this portfolio are multiple lab projects. often times using different virtual machines or physical servers.

-## AWS Cloud Computing Project 1
+## Project 1: Using AWS to Connect to a Windows Instance With Remote Desktop

-This project is a step by step walkthrough of my AWS Cloud Computing Project.
-This project shows the reader how to utilize AWS to create an instance running Linux as well as an instance running Windows.
-The goal is to be able to connect to the Windows instance using another machine on another network utilizing remote desktop.
+This project is a step by step walkthrough of how to create a secure windows instance on AWS and connect to it from any other machine using Remote Desktop.

- Step 1: Creating the Windows instance and connecting to it with remote desktop.

  1.1: Create Amazon EC2 instance using a Windows AMI.